 A few days later I received a call from the sister of a friend.
 Some local people may know this friend, John Tompkins.
 He was 74 and died in his sleep at his home in Fort Myers, Florida.
 John spent a large part of his life in Brattleboro where his father was the head honcho at the Brattleboro Retreat.
 One of the perks of the job was that his family got to live in the grand house (now a bed and breakfast) at 40 Putney Road.

 John was one of the most gregarious and hospitable people I have ever known.
 He would welcome anyone into his home and make them feel like they were royalty.
 He was also what I would call a high-level collector.
-You had to walk sideways through most of his house because of the accumulation of mostly expensive things, but it was worth the squeeze.
-A unique man, and a unique collector.

 Even after I learned of John's death I was not thinking of the law of threes.
 Two days before my mother's funeral one of my four cats, Manny, started acting strangely.
 He often had tiffs with the other cats and was overly sensitive to things, so when he hid for the night I just chalked it up to a bad day for him.